Jimmy Gilligan: Nike Football Academy

 In July 2011, Gilligan moved to become head coach of the Nike Football Academy.
 Gilligan remained in charge of the Nike Academy for three seasons, and is widely credited with discovering and developing players who have gone on to play at the FIFA World Cup, such as Tom Rogic and Seon-Min Moon.
 Gilligan and his team scouted and coached over 130 players, out of whom 40 made it from amateur level to professional during this period, including Abdul Waris, David Accam, Petar Golubovic, Anfernee Dijksteel, Jorge Grant, Kevin Salazar and others.
 They also played competitive fixtures against Arsenal, FC Barcelona, Inter Milan and others, and grew a sizeable YouTube presence.
 During this period, Gilligan's coaching methods and motivational half-time talks gained publicity in media such a FourFourTwo magazine.

-Nottingham Forest
+Later posts

 In March 2014 Gilligan was appointed Lead Professional Development Coach at Nottingham Forest.
 In July 2015, Gilligan progressed to take charge of first team coaching and spent some time in charge of first team affairs as caretaker.
 After a spell at The FA as national coach educator, he returned to Forest as U23 Lead Coach.

 In June 2019, he gained the UEFA Pro License, the highest coaching qualification, from The FA, having completed the course alongside Steven Gerrard and Peter Schmeichel.

+In August 2026, Gilligan was named as Norwich City's new football development director.